nus-cs2113-AY1920S2/tp/docs/UserGuide2.md

 #### 3.3.2.
 Edit Patient Records: `edit pr`

- Edit patient's past medical record using the index of the patient's records which can obtained from the [list pr](#332-list-patient-records-list-pr) command.
+ Edit a patient's past medical record using the patient's NRIC and the index of the patient's records which can be obtained from the [`list pr`](#334-list-patient-records-list-pr) command.

 ##### Format: